fudong03/fudong03.github.io/_pages/about.md

 # About

-Hello, I am Fudong Lin, a fourth-year Ph.D. student in the Department of Computer & Information Sciences at University of Delaware, advised by [Dr. Xu Yuan](https://people.cmix.louisiana.edu/yuan/index.html).
-I received my bachelor's degree from Shandong University, China, in 2016.
-From 2016 to 2020, I worked in the industry developing Cloud Computing and Internet of Things (IoT) applications.
-My research interests lie in Deep Learning, Computer Vision, and AI for Science, including deep learning security, long-tailed recognition, and climate change-related applications (e.g., storm prediction, crop yield prediction, etc.).
+Hello, I'm a fourth-year Ph.D. student in the Department of Computer & Information Sciences at the University of Delaware, where I'm advised by [Dr. Xu Yuan](https://people.cmix.louisiana.edu/yuan/index.html).
+I earned my Bachelor's degree from Shandong University, China in 2016.
+Before pursuing my graduate studies, I spent four years in the industry developing Cloud Computing and Internet of Things (IoT) applications.
+I began my graduate studies in 2021 and received my Master's degree from the University of Louisiana at Lafayette in 2023.
+I then transferred to the University of Delaware to continue my Ph.D. research.
+My research interest focuses on Trustworthy AI (e.g., Explainable AI), AI Fairness (e.g., Long-tailed Recognition), and AI for Science.